Antarctica - while you were sleeping

 The world premier of Antarctica - while you were sleeping saw over 20,000 visitors surround Auckland’s historic War Memorial Museum.
 A life-size iceberg was projected onto the entire exterior of the Auckland Museum (8,800 m2 surface area).

-A podcast on the trip and installation by Radio New Zealand can be accessed here.
+A podcast on the trip to Antarctica to record the characters and sounds of icebergs, winner of Best Creative Feature at 2018 NZ Radio Awards, can be accessed here.